maziac/z80-peripherals-sample/readme.md

 # The Program Itself

-The Z80 assembler program program is used to demonstrate the simulation of interrupts and in- and out-port.
+The Z80 assembler program is used to demonstrate the simulation of interrupts and in- and out-ports.

 The program itself calculates the addition of 2 binary values.
 The result is shown in the ZSimulationView.